tnguy25/Project-4/README.md

-# Project-4

-# Project Proposal
+# Project-4 Proposal

-# Analyzing the Impact of Predictive Analytics on Student Success in Post-Secondary Education
+## Analyzing the Impact of Predictive Analytics on Student Success in Post-Secondary Education

 ## Project Scope and Purpose:
 Our project aims to investigate the impact of predictive analytics on student success.
 Predictive analytics is increasingly being used in the education sector to identify at-risk students, optimize educational resources, and improve learning outcomes.
 However, it is essential to understand the societal implications of these practices.